Vital Records Online

 Authorization

-Who is Authorized to Order a California Birth Certificate?
+Who Can Order a California Death Certificate?

 Authorized People